South Goa district

-South Goa district is one of the two districts that together constitute the state of Goa, India, within the region known as the Konkan.
+South Goa district is one of the three districts that together constitute within the state of Goa, India, within the region known as the Konkan.
 It is bounded by North Goa district to the north, while the Arabian Sea forms its western coast.
 It ranks among the top 25 developed districts of India.
-The district capital city is Margao (Madgaon), which also serves as the commercial capital of Goa.
+The district capital city is Margao, which also serves as the commercial capital of Goa.

 History

 The Portuguese established a colony in Goa in 1510 and expanded the colony to its present boundaries during the 17th and 18th centuries.
 Goa was annexed by India on 19 December 1961.
 Goa and two other former Portuguese enclaves became the union territory of Goa, Daman, and Diu, and Goa was organised into a single district in 1965.
 On 30 May 1987, Goa attained statehood (while Daman and Diu became a separate union territory), and Goa was reorganised into two districts, North Goa and South Goa.